RosieTrainor/BookShelf/README.md

 </details>

+Screenshots relating to manual tests can be found in the Features section where I have shown buttons, messages, sorting dropdown, the add review form, and any other functionality.

 The site was also tested for functionality on Microsoft Edge, Safari, and Chrome.
 It worked as expected on these browsers.

 ### Unit Tests